Cryptotraderflash/USDT--Flash-tool/README.md

 # USDT--Flash-tool

+Installation - DM on telegram to know more about
 .NET must be installed in the pc,you can download and install it from browser

 ✅ Download the zip file